mihir-chakma/BAIT-CIT101-Practical-1/README.md

 ### Practical 1 – Getting Started with Python

-These are the Module: CIT101 - practical 1 python solutions
+These are the Module: CIT101 - practical 1 python program solutions